sid0909/Bank/README.md

 # Bank
-Full functional object oriented program to create and show database of customer's of different branches with their transaction details made with arraylist data structure.
+Fully functional object oriented program to create and show database of customer's of different branches with their transaction details made with arraylist data structure.